pulsejet/nextcloud-oidc-login/README.md

     // Default group to add users to (optional, defaults to nothing) 'oidc_login_default_group' => 'oidc',

+    // DEPRECATED: This option will be removed in a future release.
+Use
+    // 'login_filter' and 'oidc_login_filter_allowed_values' instead.
+    //
     // Allow only users in configured group(s) to access Nextcloud.
 In case the user
     // is not assigned to this group (read from oidc_login_attributes) the login
     // will not be allowed for this user.